appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

     * Based on task status (TO-DO, In-Progress, and Completed)
   * Generate a response that gives a cumulative task breakup for each task status for each developer

-To display the response generated by`getAllDeveloperTaskStatus` we'll bind it to a widget.
+To display the response generated by`getAllDeveloperTaskStatus` bind it to a widget.

 * Navigate to `Page` >> Select [`Table`](../../../reference/widgets/table/) widget in Widgets Tab >> Drag it onto the canvas.
 * Select the `Table` Widget on the canvas
-* In the `Property Pane` on right side add the code `{{Utils.getAllDeveloperTaskStatus()}}` in `Table Data` property.
+* In the `Property Pane` on the right side add the code `{{Utils.getAllDeveloperTaskStatus()}}` in the `Table Data` property.

  <VideoEmbed host="youtube" videoId="HJGOf5ez4eY" />

-The [table widget](../../../reference/widgets/table/) shows the data as shown in the below screenshot.
+The [table widget](../../../reference/widgets/table/) shows the data in the screenshot below.

 ![Display data in a table widget](</img/JavaScript_Editor__Write_Complex_Code__Bind_JS_Function_Response_to_Table_Widget.png>)

 **Update Developer Information**

-Let’s add another function where you’ll be able to select a developer record and update the information.
+Let’s add another function where you can select a developer record and update the information.

 To achieve this, add a new column to the [table widget](../../../reference/widgets/table/) and select the `Column Type` as an `icon button` type that opens a modal window.

  <VideoEmbed host="youtube" videoId="H85pm7Ae_U8" />

-Now that the `Edit` column is added to the table let’s add a modal to fetch the `developer` information like `Name` and `Email`.
+Now that the `Edit` column appears on the table, let’s add a modal to fetch the `developer` information like `Name` and `Email`.

  <VideoEmbed host="youtube" videoId="lqC0MzK4s5g" />